-Eating a meal can increase the ALP level slightly for a few hours in some people.
+Eating a meal, particularly if it contains a lot of fat, can increase the ALP level slightly for a few hours in some people.
 Ideally the test should be done after fasting overnight.
-Some drugs may increase ALP levels, especially some of the drugs used to treat psychiatric problems or epilepsy, but significant increases are rare.
+Some drugs may increase ALP levels, including oral contraceptives, some antibiotics and especially some of the drugs used to treat psychiatric problems or epilepsy, but significant increases are rare.

 In many cases, liver disease has few symptoms.
-When the liver is damaged rapidly (a disease called acute hepatitis), the skin and the whites of the eyes often turn yellow.
-In its late stages, liver disease may cause confusion, easy bruising, swelling in your abdomen and the vomiting of blood.
+When the liver is damaged rapidly (acute hepatitis), the skin and the whites of the eyes often can turn yellow.
+In its late stages, liver disease can cause confusion, easy bruising, swelling in the abdomen and vomiting blood.

-The doctor may order a special test, such as a test known as `ALP isoenzymes’, to help work out if a high ALP level is caused by liver disease or bone disease.
+The doctor may order a test such as `ALP isoenzymes’ to help work out if a high ALP level is caused by liver disease or bone disease.
 However, usually there would be other signs of either liver or bone disease, such as other abnormal liver enzyme tests.

 AST, ALT, GGT, bilirubin, liver function tests, bone markers